Man gets death for teen's rape, murder, dismemberment

 After deliberating over parts of three days, a suburban Philadelphia jury imposed the death penalty.
 Sullivan had no reaction as the verdict was read.
 Pennsylvania has a moratorium on the death penalty, but juries can still impose the sentence.

 "The butchery in this case was beyond my ability to describe," Bucks County Judge Diane Gibbons told jurors, thanking them for their service.
+Imposing the jury's sentence on Sullivan, she declared: "You have no soul."

 District Attorney Matthew Weintraub had asked the jury to send Sullivan to death row, reminding them that Grace's life "ended in a house of horrors that became a hell on Earth."

 The defense asked for a life sentence, insisting that Grace's mother, Sara Packer, masterminded the gruesome plot and controlled Sullivan.
-Sara Packer, who testified last week and admitted to jurors she wanted her daughter dead and took part in the plot, is due to plead guilty to first-degree murder in exchange for a life sentence.
+Sara Packer, who testified last week and admitted to jurors she wanted her daughter dead and took part in the plot, is expected to plead guilty Friday to first-degree murder in exchange for a life sentence.

 Sullivan and Sara Packer took Grace to a sweltering attic and gave her what they intended to be a lethal overdose of medicine, authorities say.
 The couple bound her hands and feet with zip ties and stuffed a ball gag in her mouth, and Sullivan sexually assaulted her as Sara Packer watched.